uttekaraaru/Week-2/README.md

 ## Disclaimer

 This repository is created strictly for educational purposes using PortSwigger's legal training environment.
 Do not attempt these techniques on systems without proper authorization.

+## Acknowledgements

+Special thanks to RedKross Research Foundation for their support, mentorship, and cybersecurity training resources that contributed to the successful completion of this project.
+#redkrossresearchfoundation @redkrossresarchfoundation